mpaulweeks/bookmarks-jekyll/_posts/2019-04-01-animeboston-2019-camera.md

 ---

 {% assign data = site.data.convention-2019-animeboston.motivated-camera %}

+View current schedule and additional info on the <a href="http://animeboston.com/coninfo/schedule_panel/3157">Anime Boston website</a>

 An earlier version of this panel: <a href="/youmacon-2018/camera/">Youmacon 2018 - The Motivated Camera</a>